Aetna says early months of Obamacare better than feared

-(Reuters) - Aetna Inc (AET.N) said on Thursday its first few months under Obamacare turned out better than some investors had feared as it added new members not only on the exchanges but in its traditional large corporate business.
+(Reuters) - Aetna Inc (AET.N) said on Thursday its first few months under Obamacare turned out better than expected as it added new members not only on the exchanges but in its traditional large corporate business.

-Aetna’s shares surged nearly 6 percent as the company allayed Wall Street concerns that health costs were higher than what it and competitors had planned for.
+Aetna’s shares surged 5.5 percent as the company allayed some investor concern that health costs were higher than what it and competitors had planned for.
 It also said it beat first-quarter profit expectations as bad weather helped keep down doctor visits and medical costs.

 This year, Aetna introduced health plans in 17 of the new insurance exchanges created by President Barack Obama’s healthcare law nationwide, making it the largest player by number of states, ahead of even WellPoint Inc WLP.N.